nevinsch/PacMan-Assignment/README.md

 ## Usage

-Can use this as a demo of how to use variables, conditionals, and logical operators
+Can use with appropriate connecting HTML file as a demo of how to use variables, conditionals, and logical operators.

 ## Support